-Unit 1 - students will learn about how to plan pre-production effectively including understanding of client requirements and reviewing pre-production briefs.
+Unit 1 - students will learn about Creative iMedia in the media industry.
 This unit is externally assessed through an OCR set and marked 1 hour 15 minute exam.
+This unit is worth 40% of your overall grade and will be sat at the end of Y11

-Unit 2 - Digital graphics are a key part of most digital products and during unit 2 students will learn the basics of digital graphics editing for the creative and digital media sector, through the digital design and realisation of a DVD cover.
+Unit 2 - Visual identity and digital graphics are a key part of most digital products and during unit 2 students will learn the basics of digital graphics editing for the creative and digital media sector, through the digital design and realisation of a digital graphic.
+This unit is worth 30% of your overall grade and will be completed during Y10.
+Unit 3 - This unit enables students to understand the basics of animations.

-Unit 3 - From film and television to computer gaming, digital characters are key components of creative media projects.
-Students will learn about character modelling in this sector, creating their own 2D and 3D digital characters.

-Unit 4 - This unit enables students to understand the basics of creating digital animations.
 Students will use their creativity to combine components to create a functional, intuitive and aesthetically pleasing digital animation against a client brief.
+This unit is worth 30% of your overall grade and will be completed during Y11.